sizheng1996/recommender/README.md

 Data preprocessing includes three parts: 1.Extract mean; 2.Baseline estimate; 3.Similarity measure with Pearson coefficient.
 Part 1 will output user mean and global mean.
 Part 2 will calculate the item effect and user effect used for part 3.
 Three parameters `lamda_i`, `lamda_u`, `epochs`could be tuned.
 Part 3 will give the similarity matrix.`min_support`, `shrinkage`two parameters could be tuned.

 ## Three Collaborative Filtering methods
-- K-Nearest Neighbors with means
+- K-Nearest Neighbors with means \\
--The users can change the parameters k and min_k. k is the number of nearest neighbors.
+The users can change the parameters k and min_k. k is the number of nearest neighbors.
 The default value of k is 200. min_k is the minimum number of support neighbors.
 The default value of min_k is 1.
 - Matrix Factorization
 - K-means